raghavduddala/robotic-manipulaiton-2020/lecture-2.md

   * **Discussion**
   * If a robot is using a position control, then it is difficult for the humans to get near the robot.
 Because the robot will tend to achieve the desired position/pose irrespective of anything present there including a human.
 So for controlling the **joint torques** essentially uses a Torque Sensor(Spring/Strain Guage)( (BAXTER) usess Series Elastic Actuators).
 So motors with high gear ratios can also use this.
 More discussion in **FORCE CONTROL**  lectures.

+* In KUKA iiwa (In Torque Control/Force Control, we have a additional Feedforward Torque Command given along with the position, I guess (my understanding from the Lecture directly).

+### PYDRAKE
+* Uses a Physics Engine called **Multi-Body Plant**.
+This is also a physics engine for control similar to **MUJOCO**.
+* Uses SDF and URDF. (xml version)